danschlz/danschulz.github.io/books.md

 - Wriston, _The Twilight of Sovereignty_
 - Snow, _The Two Cultures_
 - Zeihan, _The Accidental Superpower_
-- Hoffman, _The Dead Hand: The Untold Story of the Cold War Arms Race and its Dangerous Legacy_

 **Ideas, Broadly** <a name="ideas"></a>
 - Bayles, _Art and Fear_